maxhoffmann/old-maximilianhoffmann.com/article/better-font-rendering-on-osx/_better-font-rendering-on-osx.md

 Due to its sub-pixel antialiasing algorithm OS X tends to render light text on dark backgrounds too bold.
 Using icon fonts sometimes leads to [blurry](http://people.mozilla.org/~jdaggett/tests/social-waterfall.html) rendering.

-Fortunately developers can influence how browsers render text on OS X. Webkit/Chromium-based browsers offer `-webkit-font-smoothing` and  Firefox [recently added](https://bugzilla.mozilla.org/show_bug.cgi?id=857142) `-moz-osx-font-smoothing` to version 25 (currently Nightly build).
+Fortunately developers can influence how browsers render text on OS X. Webkit/Chromium-based browsers offer `-webkit-font-smoothing` and  Firefox [recently added](https://bugzilla.mozilla.org/show_bug.cgi?id=857142) `-moz-osx-font-smoothing` to version 25.

 These properties switch the rendering algorithm to grayscaling, which will result in a thinner and sharper appearance of fonts.
 As both are non-standard I’ve created a simple mixin to normalize the syntax differences.